 Have you ever been in a relationship where fighting occurs frequently?
 Or not at all?
 Do you think that having fights means a relationship is doomed, or no fighting means you’ve found your soul mate?
 Well, fighting done in a healthy way is actually important for relationship success.

 In therapy with clients and in relationships in my personal life I have been confronted with couples who say how great their relationships are because fighting never happens.
 Couples claim that they always agree.
 They never argue or raise their voices.
 It’s like they are living euphorically in utopia.
 For the skeptics out there, like me, those people come across as somewhat annoying.
 Am I right?
 It’s equivalent to only displaying the pictures on Facebook in which you look your best or are doing something unique?
 As if to imply that you always look amazing and do interesting activities everyday!
 That’s all well and good, except it’s not all real, all the time.

 What do these pattern look like?:

 I’ve also been privy to relationships where couples constantly fight.
 They disagree about disagreeing.
 It’s like one partner gets into a habit of disagreeing that it’s hard to not disagree.
 Those relationships exist, too.

 For the couple who never fights, their issue might be that they are worried one partner will leave, or not like them once they show their “true colors.”
-For the couple who fight constantly, the words “compromise” or “forgiveness” might not be in their vocabulary.
-Neither couple is able to show genuine vulnerability, or be emotionally naked with one another for fear of embarrassment or retribution.
+For the couple who fights constantly, the words “compromise” or “forgiveness” might not be in their vocabulary.
+Neither the blissful couples, nor the conflictual couples are able to show genuine vulnerability, or be emotionally naked with one another for fear of embarrassment or retribution.

 “The Dishwasher Argument:”